Atcold/NYU-DLSP20/README.md

 [![Binder](https://mybinder.org/badge.svg)](https://mybinder.org/v2/gh/Atcold/PyTorch-Deep-Learning-Minicourse/master)

 The African Masters of Machine Intelligence (AMMI) is Africa's flagship program in machine intelligence led by The African Institute for Mathematical Sciences (AIMS).
 These lessons, developed during the course of several years while I've been teaching at Purdue and NYU, are here proposed for the AMMI (AIMS).

-Prior to this course delivered for AMMI (AIMS), an earlier version of this was delivered for the Computational and Data Science for High Energy Physics ([CoDaS-HEP](http://codas-hep.org/)) summer school at Princeton University.
+Prior to this course delivered for AMMI (AIMS), an earlier version of this was delivered and video-recorded for the Computational and Data Science for High Energy Physics ([CoDaS-HEP](http://codas-hep.org/)) summer school at Princeton University.
 Please refer to this version release [here](https://github.com/Atcold/pytorch-Deep-Learning-Minicourse/releases/tag/v1.0.0).

 ## Table of contents
 `T`: theory (slides and animations)